geekodour/o/content/docs/others/when_i_die.md

 draft = false
 +++

 This page contains information that can be useful if I fall in love with death.
-Or i become unalive or something.

 ## Passwords and Physical Access {#passwords-and-physical-access}